 Nothing is worse than leaving a loved one in a nursing home only to find out later that she was neglected.
-The most common serious problems are needless falls, bed sores caused by neglect, and physical abuse.
+The most common serious problems are needless falls, bed sores caused by negligence, and physical abuse.

 - Needless Falls at Facilities